chuongmep/bim42.github.io/_posts/2016-11-26-why-i-am-now-a-bimsync-fanboy.md

 ![<img class="aligncenter size-large wp-image-1096" src="http://bim42.com/wp-content/uploads/2016/11/statistics2-1024x873.png" alt="statistics2" width="584" height="498" srcset="https://bim42.com/wp-content/uploads/2016/11/statistics2-1024x873.png 1024w, https://bim42.com/wp-content/uploads/2016/11/statistics2-300x256.png 300w, https://bim42.com/wp-content/uploads/2016/11/statistics2-768x654.png 768w, https://bim42.com/wp-content/uploads/2016/11/statistics2-352x300.png 352w, https://bim42.com/wp-content/uploads/2016/11/statistics2.png 1413w" sizes="(max-width: 584px) 100vw, 584px" />](http://bim42.com/wp-content/uploads/2016/11/statistics2.png)

-You know that I am a big fan of the BCF concept, and bimsync doesn&#8217;t disappoint me in this regard, by providing a first-class BCF 1 and 2 support.
+You know that I am a big fan of the BCF concept, and bimsync doesn't disappoint me in this regard, by providing a first-class BCF 1 and 2 support.
 You can export your issues in BCF to display them directly in your authoring platform of choice.

 Catenda was kind enough to provide me with an access to their [API](https://bimsync.com/developers), and after a few tests, I found them quite easy to use and powerful.
 I think this enable very interesting workflows, like automatically displaying key metrics in an easy to consume Power BI dashboard.